psychemedia/finn-resources/src/includes/lay_oisin_coimin_flannery.md

 XIII.
 To Finn's great presence drew the maid
 This bright array'd and softly spake —
-" King of the Fenian host, " she cried
+"King of the Fenian host," she cried
-" Far have I hied for sweet love's sake ! "
+"Far have I hied for sweet love's sake!"

 XIV.
-" Who art thou, pray, O princess rare,
+"Who art thou, pray, O princess rare,
-Of form most fair, of face divine ?
+Of form most fair, of face divine?
 Gently thy errand to us make known —
-What land's thine own, what name is thine ? "
+What land's thine own, what name is thine? "

 XV.
-" Niamh the Golden-haired I'm named,
+"Niamh the Golden-haired I'm named,
 — O Finn far-famed for wisdom and truth ! —
 My praise harps ring, and bards e'er sing,
-And my sire's the King of the Land of Youth ! "
+And my sire's the King of the Land of Youth!"

 XVI.
-" Then tell us most lovely lady now,
+"Then tell us most lovely lady now,
-Why comest thou o'er seas so far ?
+Why comest thou o'er seas so far?
 Has heartless husband left thee to weep
 With grief most deep, thy mind to mar !"

 XVII.
-" No husband has left me, O lordly Finn,
+"No husband has left me, O lordly Finn,
 — My heart within ne'er man did gain,
 Till hero of Erin, thy famous son,
-Its young love won, for aye to reign ! "
+Its young love won, for aye to reign!"

 XVIII.
-" On which of my gallant sons, O maid,
+"On which of my gallant sons, O maid,
-Is thy heart's love laid, so frankly free ?
+Is thy heart's love laid, so frankly free?
 Now hide not from us, O princess dear,
-The causes clear of thy visit to me ! "
+The causes clear of thy visit to me!"

 XIX.
-" His name, O Finn, then I'll declare —
+"His name, O Finn, then I'll declare —
 'Tis thy famed son, so fair, so brave,
 Oisín the warrior, Erin's bard,
-My fair reward for crossing the wave ! "
+My fair reward for crossing the wave!"

 XX.
-" Then why hast thou hastened to give thy love
+"Then why hast thou hastened to give thy love
 O maiden above all maids most fair —
 To Oisín my own beyond all known
-Of princes high both rich and rare ? "
+Of princes high both rich and rare? "

 XI.
-" Good cause I ween for my course 'he &ecn,
+"Good cause I ween for my course 'he &ecn,
-O king of tbe Fiann when I tell thee truth,
+O king of the Fiann when I tell thee truth,
 Oisín's high deeds and noble name
 Have won him fame in the Land of Youth.

 XXII.
-" Full many a prince of high degree
+"Full many a prince of high degree
 Hath offered me both heart and hand
 But whoso appealed I ne'er did yield
-But my heart kept sealed for my hero grand ! "
+But my heart kept sealed for my hero grand!"

 XXIII.
 Oisín: O Patrick stern, how my soul did yearn